What is Data Classification?

 10. Review processes to ensure ongoing classification and compliance

-Classify Data With Ground Labs
+Classify data with Ground Labs

 In order to properly classify data, you will need a data discovery tool.
 Not only will it help you have a complete understanding of where all your data resides and what category it belongs to, but it will assist your company in ensuring compliance with data protection laws.
 Our solutions, like Enterprise Recon and Card Recon, help businesses discover over 300 types of data across a variety of surfaces, such as desktops, email, and cloud, among other environments.
 These tools also help to remediate data compliance issues and keep your business functioning more efficiently.